Enhancing

 🖨️ Amazon's QR code limits the need for printers

-Customers often called in because return dates were unclear.
+Unclear return information was a key customer pain point, especially around item-specific return windows.
 Adding item-level eligibility and deadlines to the Order Details page reduced confusion and lowered call volume.

-Customers often called in because return dates were unclear.
+Unclear return information was a key customer pain point, especially around item-specific return windows.
 Adding item-level eligibility and deadlines to the Order Details page reduced confusion and lowered call volume.

 Before